Fig 1

 either side of a depressed groove that extends from the nose to between the eyes.

-Its tail is long with a 'T' or 'Y' shaped tip, and this is fully enclosed in
+Its tail is long with a 'T' or 'Y' shaped cartilaginous tip, and this is fully enclosed in

 This species occurs in southern Myanmar, southern Thailand, Peninsular Malaysia, Singapore